of the foundation

 Report from Bayrische Rundfunk on the opening of the outpatient clinic, March 2019

-Current status of the progress of the St. Clare Hospital
+Current status of the progress of the SC Hospital

 Since 2015, we have continually expanded our diagnostic capabilities in laboratory and imaging: The laboratory offers examinations in the fields of hematology, blood coagulation, clinical chemistry, biochemistry and microbiology – soon it will also be possible to create diagnostic bacterial cultures and resistance testing.

 The Radiology Department has conventional x-rays, CT scans and ultrasound at its disposal; in addition, Doppler and echocardiography examinations can be performed, as well as urographic examinations, mammography and ortho-pantomography/dental x-rays.